 Implementing a fuzzy regression discontinuity design, we estimate a local causal effect of grade retention on juvenile crime.
 We assemble a novel data set that merges administrative information on schooling and juvenile crime for the entire population of students during the period 2007 - 2014 in Chile.
 Our main finding shows robust evidence that repeating a grade in school increases the probability of juvenile delinquency by 1.8 percentage points (pp), an increase of 37.5% of that probability.
 This effect is higher for males, and twice the indicated value for students of low socioeconomic status.
 We also show that grade retention increases the probability of dropping out of school by 1.5 pp. Regarding mechanisms, our findings suggest that the effect of grade retention on crime does not only manifest itself indirectly as a result of its effect on dropping out.
-In fact, the effect of grade retention on crime is greater when students switch schools right after failing a grade.
+We also show that the effect of grade retention on crime is greater when students switch schools right after failing a grade.

-Keywords: Juvenile Crime, Grade Retention, Regression Discontinuity, and Matching.
+Keywords: Juvenile Crime, Grade Retention, Regression Discontinuity, Matching.
 JEL Classification: I21, K42, and C26.

 We thank Aureo De Paula, Claudio Ferraz, Guido Imbens, Jose Zubizarreta, Miguel Urquiola, Zelda Brutti and seminar participants at Universidad de Chile, Sao Paulo School of Economics, UDP, Workshop on Human Capital (RIDGE Forum 2016), LACEA-LAMES 2016, Workshop on Applied Economics of Education (Catanzaro, 2016), and the 2016 North American Summer Meeting of the Econometric Society for valuable comments and suggestions.
 We thank the staff at Defensoría Penal Pública and Ministerio de Educación de Chile.
-Juan Diaz and Nicolás Grau thank the Centre for Social Conflict and Cohesion Studies (CONICYT/FONDAP/15130009) for financial support.
+Jorge Rivera thanks the partial financial support of Complex Engineering Systems Institute, ISCI (ICM-FIC: P05-004-F, CONICYT: FB0816).
+Juan Díaz and Nicolás Grau thank the Centre for Social Conflict and Cohesion Studies (CONICYT/FONDAP/15130009) for financial support.
 All remaining errors are our own.